iqb-berlin/testcenter-backend/docs/UPGRADE.md

 # Changelog & Upgrade Information

+## 12.4.2
+* radically speed up initialization and tests and fix workspace loading issues

+## 12.4.1
+* Update PHP from 7.4.22 to 7.4.29 (patch) and Apache to 2.4.53

 ## 12.4.0
 ### New Feature: so-called resource-packages.
 Uploaded zip files with the extension .itcr.zip - resource-packages - now get a special treatment: